goatgitt/hackrf-2layers/Readme.md

 # The board is not tested

-and there is apparently some issues with impendances in the design due to some loops of the ground connections
+and there is apparently some issues with impendances in the design due to some loops because of some ground connections

 <b> There is great chance that the board wlll product a lot of interferances </b>
+<p></p>
+<p></p>
 This repository contains hardware designs and software for HackRF, a low cost, open source Software Defined Radio platform.